Solstice Cyclists: 2011

 The parade took place on June 18, the day before Fathers Day.
 The skies were overcast and the temperature was in the mid-50s with intermittent misty light rain—for the second year in a row, the third Saturday in June was unseasonably cool.
 But that did not deter the 600+ riders nor curb their enthusiasm.
 For many, the day started at the old Ballard Library building, which had been rented as the central location for body painting.
 Earlier in the week, plastic had been laid on the floor and taped into one big surface, then tables set out to delineate separate painting areas.
 Aisles were painted on the floor in orange with "Keep Clear" to keep the fire marshal happy and facilitate movement around the area; bumping into someone covered in paint leaves a mark.
 In the northwest corner was the film crew for Beyond Naked, a documentary about four first time riders.

-The parade riders gathered in the parking lot next to the library awaiting the go-ahead for the trip through Ballard.
-Most participants shivered in the cold while logistics were confirmed.
-Then, off through Ballard, to the amazement of unsuspecting pedestrians, many whooping and hollering encouragement.
-From there the parade snaked through Fremont in a circuitous route, getting longer at each pass, until it finally ended at Gas Works Park.

-2012

-The solstice cyclists rode for the 21st consecutive year, starting out by hosting their painting party at the Old Ballard Library, on NW 57th St. and 24th Avenue (the same place as the previous year).
-The weather was overcast with temperatures in the 60's.

-2013

-After a morning paint party at a marine hangar in Seattle's Shilshole neighborhood, hundreds of cyclists and skaters rode through Ballard, pausing for a group photo at Ross Park, before entering the parade course in Fremont at 2:45 pm.
-For the first time in several years the weather was hot and sunny, and as a result the crowd watching the parade was especially dense, and the number of participants was much larger than in previous years, with estimates ranging from several hundred to 1000.